 Automotive email marketing can be overwhelming.
 To help out, here are the top automotive email marketing tips for 2021 including automotive email subject line ideas.

-Email marketing can be overwhelming.
-To help out, here are the top automotive email marketing trends for 2021.
 Email marketing has evolved a lot in the past 40 years.
 It continues to evolve today.
-Let’s dig into what works and email best practices.
+Let’s dig into what works and look at email best practices.

 When you’re writing and designing email creative, there’s a lot to consider.
 First you need to think about the audience you’re trying to reach.
 By that, we mean what “voice” will you use to speak to your audience?
 Do your images fit your target audience?

 You need to know how your content will be seen and rendered on various email clients.
 You must be aware how it will be received by spam filters.
 There’s a lot more, that short list is just scratching the surface.
 You can see how it’s easy to get overwhelmed!

 Making content that aligns with current email marketing trends and best practices doesn’t have to be difficult.
 In order to make content creation easier, here are some trends and tips to help improve your email marketing in 2021.
 Read on for some of this year’s biggest email marketing trends!

 Email marketing trends have to start with subject lines.
 They’re the first thing your audience sees.
 They need to be attention-grabbing.
 A subject line’s main goal is to get the recipient to open the email.
 One thing you can do is add personalization to subject lines.
 Adding a personalized touch, like putting the recipient’s name in the subject line, makes it over 20% more likely to be opened.

 You can also add a question to your headline to pique your audience’s interest.
 If you ask a question, like “Want to know more?” your recipient might want to know the answer, which makes them more likely to open your email.
 It’s another great way to keep your audience engaged.